« If the Lie is Big Enough... | ...It Hit The Ground Like a Hot Bag of Census » |

 Obama said Americans want a decision on health care, and most think "a majority vote makes sense."

 Yet a USA Today/Gallup survey released Thursday found Americans tilt 49-42 percent against Congress passing a health care bill similar to the ones proposed by Obama and Democrats in the House and Senate.
-Opposition was even stronger to the idea of Senate Democrats using the special budget rules, with 52 percent opposed and 39 percent in favor.
+Opposition was even stronger to the idea of Senate Democrats using the special budget rules [budget reconciliation], with 52 percent opposed and 39 percent in favor.

 What kind of leader says, "It's time to do something, and we're going to do it"?
-Harry Reid is a joke.
-He obviously doesn't know what's in the bill, or he would respond with something coherent, not just 3rd grade babble.
+Harry Reid obviously doesn't know what's in the bill, or he would respond with something coherent, not just 3rd grade babble.

-It would seem that the American people are NOT behind this democrat effort (as they have never really been).
+It would seem that the American people are not behind this democrat effort (as they have never really been).
 This is the most important point of all.
 As time went on and people learned more about the legislation its popularity decreased.
 Why?
 Because none of these bills have been, in any way, what they have been sold as.
-People are waking up.
+People are starting to wake up and look around.

 Although their public stance will be to let the dust from the summit settle, Democrats are actively looking into using the parliamentary shortcut known as reconciliation to get a health care bill to the president's desk, the sources said.